Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Conclusion

 We performed a proof-of-concept demonstration of Massar and Popescu's state estimation game using collective measurements on two particles.
 Our results suggest that the collective strategy can be in practice at least as effective as the best LOCC approach, and outperforms the local approach if systematic errors can be further reduced.
 They also emphasize the crucial role of entanglement in performing multi-particle collective measurements for tomography, with our entangling measurements greatly surpassing those where entanglement was suppressed.
 We also applied collective measurements to quantum state tomography, observing a near-optimal scaling of the infidelity with the number of measured samples.
 Our work opens the avenue to further implementations of collective measurements in the study of optimal strategies for parameter and state estimation tasks.

-Collective measurements can be particularly beneficial in systems where state-preparation is an expensive resource.
+Collective measurements could be particularly beneficial in systems where state-preparation is an expensive resource.
+Notably, optimal collective measurements for state estimation have been theoretically formulated when using: more than two particles \cite{derka_universal_1998, latorre_minimal_1998}, mixed qubit states \cite{vidal1999}, as well as qudit states \cite{brus_optimal_1999, hayashi_reexamination_2005}.
+The experimental implementation of optimal collective measurements on an arbitrary number of photons remains an open question.
+Practical challenges such as independent polarization control of multiple photons and reduced interference visibility in multi-port beamsplitters would need to be carefully considered.